thinkb4/a-walk-in-javascript/day_02.md

 ### Semantics

-So far most of the definitions an examples could fairly understood left-to-right based on the **form** ( **syntax** ) but as every language, several syntactically similar structures might mean different things depending on the context, and that **meaning** are ruled by the [semantics](https://en.wikipedia.org/wiki/Semantics_(computer_science)).
+So far most of the definitions and examples could be fairly understood left-to-right based on the **form** ( **syntax** ) but as every language, several syntactically similar structures might mean different things depending on the context, and that **meaning** are ruled by the [semantics](https://en.wikipedia.org/wiki/Semantics_(computer_science)).

-Again Kyle Simpson provides an awesome example of [Contextual Rules](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch5.md#contextual-rules) especially for the case of the [Curly Braces](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch5.md#blocks) which is shockingly simple that scares.
+Again Kyle Simpson provides an awesome example of [Contextual Rules](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch5.md#contextual-rules) especially for the case of the [Curly Braces](https://github.com/getify/You-Dont-Know-JS/blob/1st-ed/types%20%26%20grammar/ch5.md#blocks) which is so shockingly simple that scares.

 ## ECMAScript Types